 Sage-Grouse Development Registry Viewer

-The Sage Grouse Rule (OAR 660-023-0115) also directs the agency to create an annual report for the Land Conservation and Development Commission.
+The Sage Grouse Rule (OAR 660-023-0115) also directs the agency to create an annual report for the Land Conservation and Development Commission (LCDC).
 The report must provide information on the amount of new development that occurs each year within the priority areas for conservation.
-The first report created by the agency was presented to the Commission in September 2017.
+Here are the two most recent annual reports presented to LCDC.

 2019 Sage Grouse Annual Report